Percentage of Eligibles Who Received Preventive Dental Services: Ages 1-20

 About This Measure

-This measure reports the percentage of children and adolescents ages 1 to 20 enrolled in Medicaid or CHIP Medicaid Expansion programs who had at least one preventive dental service during the measurement year.
+This measure reports state performance on the percentage of children and adolescents ages 1 to 20 who were enrolled in Medicaid or Children’s Health Insurance Program (CHIP) Medicaid Expansion programs for at least 90 days and who had at least one preventive dental service during the measurement year.
 Higher rates are better.

 Tooth decay, or dental caries, is one of the most common chronic diseases in children.
-It is almost entirely preventable through a combination of good oral health habits at home, a healthy diet, and early and regular use of preventive dental services.
+It is almost entirely preventable through a combination of:

 The red dashed line represents the median, or the middle of all values reported.